Apex Legends characters and classes are, unlike its battle royale counterparts, a pretty central part of the game.

 Top level play will likely involve using him to reposition your squad around enemies or get the drop on them from higher positions accessed by his Zipline Gun, and the best players will stand out from the rest with their ability to use that ultimate wisely - it's not just for a quick route when you're hoovering up loot at the start!

-Want more Apex Legends explainers?
-Our huge list of Apex Legends tips, tricks and little-known features is a great place to start, otherwise we have specific pages on Apex Legends weapon damage stats and the best Apex Legends weapons, the available Apex Legends characters and classes explained, the current Apex Legends roadmap for future updates, details on Apex Legends cross-platform support, a closer look at the first Apex Legends map, features, and new maps that may come in the future, and finally a runthrough of all Apex Legends Nessy locations for the Loch Ness monster easter egg.
+For much more Apex Legends helpers like this, take a look at our whopping great list of Apex Legends tips and tricks.
+Or, we have specific pages on Apex Legends weapon damage stats and the best Apex Legends weapons, the available Apex Legends characters and classes explained, the current Apex Legends roadmap for future updates, details on Apex Legends cross-platform support, a closer look at the first Apex Legends map, features, and new maps that may come in the future, and finally a runthrough of all Apex Legends Nessy locations for the Loch Ness monster easter egg.

 Apex Legends Wraith character abilities, ultimate and playstyle